 The more viewers, the greater price the corporation can charge for their multi-million dollar advertising slots.

-If a story about Justin Bieber getting a haircut is more interesting to a greater number of viewers than congress passing a law that is a flagrant violation of your Constitutional rights, the Bieber-enhanced viewer-product gets the sale.
+If a story about Justin Bieber getting a haircut is more interesting to a greater number of viewers than congress passing a law that is a flagrant violation of your Constitutional rights, the Bieber-enhanced viewer product gets the revenue-producing air time.

 If socially divisive discourse, portrayed as intellectual commentary, brings better ratings than a program dedicated to understanding diverse viewpoints, the corporation gains and cultural civility and respect loses.

 If you're going to sell a can of soup, you have to know how the majority of the viewers like their soup.

 If you're going to sell the news to the consumer so you can sell the consumer to the advertiser, you are going to do your best to attract the greatest number of consumers, by knowing who your consumer/viewers are and how they think.

 You do not endear those viewers by bringing forth information that is contrary to their beliefs.